fluentverification/bmc_counterexample/README.md

 	- Stormpy

 		- Stormpy is a set of python bindings for the STORM’s C++ API.
-The framework uses this library for building models, and checking the probability of properties on the built models.
+The framework uses this library for parsing models.
 Stormpy can be installed following the instructions showed [here](https://moves-rwth.github.io/stormpy/installation.html#installation-steps).

-	- STORM
+	- PRISM

-		- Stormpy installation requires STORM to be available on the system.
-The framework additionally uses the  `storm-conv` binary to convert PRISM models to JANI models. `storm-conv` binary will be built following the standard installation of STORM.
-The instructions to compile STORM can be found [here](https://www.stormchecker.org/documentation/obtain-storm/build.html).
+		- PRISM is used as the back-end probabilistic model-checker.
+The location to the PRISM binary should be passed as a parameter to the framework.
+Details on installation of PRISM can be found [here](https://www.prismmodelchecker.org/manual/InstallingPRISM/Instructions).

 	- z3-py